joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/05/28/sports/baseball/bob-horner-dead.html

 **After an Explosion at a Washington Paper Mill, Mourning Mixes With Dread**\
-`The disaster at the mill in Longview, Wash., that took at least two lives was greeted with sadness but not surprise by a community that knew cutbacks and other pressures had raised risks.`\
+`The disaster at the mill in Longview, Wash., which took at least eight lives, was greeted with sadness but not surprise by a community that knew cutbacks and other pressures had raised risks.`\
 https://www.nytimes.com/2026/05/28/us/longview-washington-paper-mill-chemical-explosion.html

 **Iran, Gas Prices, the Ballroom: Trump Professes Indifference Over Fallout**\